awsdocs/aws-batch-user-guide/doc_source/job_definition_parameters.md

 Type: String
 Required: Yes
 Valid values: `awslogs` \| `fluentd` \| `gelf` \| `journald` \| `json-file` \| `splunk` \| `syslog`
-If you have a custom driver that isn't listed earlier that you would like to work with the Amazon ECS container agent, you can fork the Amazon ECS container agent project that's [available on GitHub](https://github.com/aws/amazon-ecs-agent) and customize it to work with that driver\.
+If you have a custom driver that's not listed earlier that you would like to work with the Amazon ECS container agent, you can fork the Amazon ECS container agent project that's [available on GitHub](https://github.com/aws/amazon-ecs-agent) and customize it to work with that driver\.
 We encourage you to submit pull requests for changes that you would like to have included\.
 However, Amazon Web Services doesn't currently support that are running modified copies of this software\.
 `options`
 Log configuration options to send to a log driver for the job\.
 This parameter requires version 1\.19 of the Docker Remote API or greater on your container instance\.